 Your copywriting makes your content readable and ensures visitors understand your message.
 Side benefit: Google understands it too.
 Your trustworthy writing style also improves the number of visitors buying from you or signing up to your offers, becoming customers and subscribers.

-Visitors who land on your site visit more than one page and stay longer.
+What’s more, visitors to your site visit more than one page and stay longer.
 Your efforts in improving the website user experience makes content easy to find, read and navigate.
-The ease of use helps your website feel trustworthy and more credible too.
+The ease of use causes your website feel trustworthy and more credible too.